 Louise Y. Wen, M.D.

-I am a Stanford-trained anesthesiologist and a physician essay coach.
-As a third year medical school, never in my wildest dreams did I imagine matching at Stanford.
-In fact, I was planning to stay for my anesthesia residency at the State University of New York (SUNY) at Stony Brook, where I had been happily training for nearly eight years at their combined BA/MD program.
-The allure of training at a more prestigious academic institution was appealing, but the odds were not in my favor:
+Never in my wildest dreams did I imagine matching at Stanford.
+I was planning to stay for my anesthesia residency at the State University of New York (SUNY) at Stony Brook, where I attended medical school.

 My USMLE Step score was right at the cutoff for the most competitive anesthesia residencies.